tinanikoo/ietf-bmwg-draft-2025-1/draft-samizadeh-ietf-bmwg-cni-benchmarking.md

 - calico
 - Cillium
 - Flannel
--...
+- WeaveNet
+- Kube-router
+- Antrea
+- ...

 ## How K8s Relies in CNIs

 # CNI Benchmarking
 ## Performance Metrics and Aspects
-to evaluate the performance, there are several metrics that should be taken into account including network throughput, end-to-end latency and resource (CPU and Memory) utilization
+To evaluate the performance, there are several metrics that should be taken into account including network throughput, end-to-end latency, CPU and Memory utilization.
 ### QoS
 ### QoE
 ### Deployment and Deletion Times